-Flash-based FPGAs store their configuration information in on-chip Flash cells.
-Once programmed, the configuration data is an inherent part of the FPGA structure, and no external configuration data needs to be loaded at system power-up (unlike SRAM-based FPGAs).
-Therefore, Flash-based ProASIC3E FPGAs do not require system configuration components such as EEPROMs or microcontrollers to load device configuration data.
-This reduces bill-of-materials costs and PCB area, and increases security and system reliability.
+Flash-based FPGAs store the configuration information in on-chip Flash cells.
+Once programmed, the configuration data is an inherent part of the FPGA structure and no external configuration data needs to be loaded at system power-up (unlike SRAM-based FPGAs).
+Therefore, Flash-based ProASIC3E FPGAs do not require system configuration components such as EEPROMs or microcontrollers to load the device configuration data.
+This reduces bill-of-materials costs and printed circuit board (PCB) area, and increases security and system reliability.